okalachev/flix/tools/pyflix/README.md

 # Flix Python library

 The Flix Python library allows you to remotely connect to a Flix quadcopter.
-It provides access to telemetry data, supports executing CLI commands, and controlling the drone's flight.
+It provides access to telemetry data, supports executing console commands, and controlling the drone's flight.

 To use the library, connect to the drone's Wi-Fi.
-To use it with the simulator, ensure the script runs on the same local network as the simulator.
+To use it with the simulator, ensure the script runs on the same network as the simulator.

 ## Installation